-All PRU staff have a key pastoral role, supporting pupils' welfare and safety, identifying and addressing barriers to learning, and encouraging progress against agreed targets and objectives.
+The unit has a small pastoral team, supporting pupils' welfare and safety, identifying and addressing barriers to learning, and encouraging progress against agreed targets and objectives.
 The PRU accesses support and specialist services from a range of multi professional teams and agencies as appropriate.